Greedy Algorithm and Travelling Salesman Problem Using Octave GNU Tool

 Now we will choose the first city as the starting city.
 Then:

-Figure 2-2: Optimal Decision with Dynamic Programming for the Four Cities
+Figure 2-2: Optimal Decision with Greedy Algorithm for the Four Cities

 From (2) we calculate the first step of the f(x):